Updated: March 13, 2026

 One TrustRadius reviewer reported a 40% price increase at renewal (TrustRadius, 2024).
 While that may be an outlier, it’s consistent with how PE-backed SaaS companies tend to handle renewals - the initial deal gets you in the door, and the renewal is where margins expand.
 Without a contractual price cap, you’re exposed to whatever increase iCIMS decides to apply.

-Add it all up: a mid-market company (500 employees) paying $36,000-$54,000/yr in base licensing, plus $15,000-$25,000 in implementation, plus $5,000-$10,000 for SMS, plus $3,000-$8,000 in support.
-That's a first-year total of $59,000-$97,000 before any premium modules.
-The three-year TCO for mid-market companies runs $60,000-$100,000 based on aggregated buyer data from G2 and TrustRadius reviews.
+Tallying the costs: base licensing ($36,000-$54,000/yr), implementation ($15,000-$25,000), SMS ($5,000-$10,000), and support ($3,000-$8,000).
+Year-one totals reach $59,000-$97,000 before any premium modules.
+Three-year TCO for mid-market companies runs $60,000-$100,000, based on aggregated buyer data from G2 and TrustRadius reviews.
 Are you budgeting for the quote price, or the real price?

 How Does iCIMS Compare to 6 ATS Alternatives?